 Santo Fino Blanco

-A handshake agreement between rock god and spirits pioneer, Sammy Hagar, and TV’s bleachiest food personality, Guy Fieri, begat this brand-new tequila.
+A handshake agreement between rock god and spirits pioneer, Sammy Hagar, and an Ed Hardy shirt in human form, Guy Fieri, begat this tequila.
 Go ahead and roll your eyes if you must.
-Or you could check that bias, head to Flavortown and enjoy Santo Fino Blanco ($50) for what it is — old-world style tequila designed for session drinking.
+Or you could check that bias, head to Flavortown and enjoy Santo Fino Blanco for what it is — old-world style tequila designed for session drinking.

 Villa Lobos Extra Añejo